hmrc/help-to-save-stub/README.md

 ## How to deploy

-This microservice is deployed as per all MDTP microservices via Jenkins into a Docker slug running on a Cloud Provider.
+This microservice is deployed as per all MDTP microservices via Jenkins into a Docker slug running on a AWS.

 ## Endpoints